Pocket-Plane-Group/Under-Respresented_Items/underrep/readme-underrep.txt

         * The new magical armors will now count against wearing multiple protection items.
         * Conlan will now spawn correctly in ToB games.
-        * Items which provide an addition +2d6 damage against certain alignments now do the correct damage instead of the previous +1d6+6.
+        * Items which provide an additional +2d6 damage against certain alignments now do the correct damage instead of the previous +1d6+6.
         * Weapon descriptions were cleaned up; specifically they now list weapon speed and conform better to the existing weapon descriptions